-You must display the badge on top of the dash board or fascia panel of a vehicle with the front of the badge (the side showing the wheelchair user symbol) facing forward so that the relevant details are legible from outside of the vehicle when the vehicle is parked.
+You must display your blue badge on top of the dashboard or fascia panel of the parked vehicle with the front of the badge (the side showing the wheelchair user symbol) facing forward so that the badge can be read outside the vehicle.

-Only one blue badge is issued per person, not per car that you travel in.
-If you regularly travel in more than one car it is your responsibility to move the badge from car to car.
+Only one blue badge is issued per person.
+If you travel in more than one vehicle, you must move the badge from vehicle to vehicle.

-If you do not have a disabled persons badge in your own right you should not park in a disabled space or use someone else’s badge even if you are running an errand for them.
+If you don’t have your own blue badge, you shouldn’t park in a disabled space or use someone else’s badge even if you are running an errand for them.

-Blue badge holders may usually park on single or double yellow lines for up to three hours except where there is a ban on loading / unloading.
-The blue badge must be displayed, together with the special blue parking disc showing the time of arrival.
+Blue badge holders may usually park on single or double yellow lines on-street for up to three hours except where there is a ban on loading and unloading.
+The blue badge must be displayed, together with the blue parking disc showing the time of arrival.
 You must not park where it would be obstructive or cause a danger to others.

-You can use any disabled parking bay.
-Even if a parking bay appears to have been created and provided for a specific individual it does not stop other badge holders from parking in the space if it is vacant.
+Blue badge holders can use any disabled parking bay.
+Even if a disabled parking bay appears to have been created and provided for a specific person, other blue badge holders can use the space if it’s empty.